mysticpants/Modbus/ModbusTCPMaster/README.md

 ### Constructor: ModbusTCPMaster(*wiz[, debug]*)

 Instantiate a new ModbusTCPMaster object.
 It takes one required parameter: *wiz*, the [Wiznet W5500](https://github.com/electricimp/Wiznet_5500) object that is driving the Ethernet link, and one optional boolean parameter: *debug* which, if enabled, prints the outgoing and incoming ADU for debugging purposes.
-The defualt value of *debug* is `false`.
+The default value of *debug* is `false`.

 #### Example